genielabs/homegenie-mini/README.md

 # HomeGenie Mini

-HomeGenie mini is an open source hardware + firmware solution for building smart devices based on the popular *ESP8266 chip*, a WiFi capable micro controller.
+HomeGenie mini is an open hardware + firmware solution for building smart devices based on the popular *ESP8266 chip*, a WiFi capable micro controller.
 This project can can be employed for a variety of Home Automation and IoT applications.